vreguraman/DevSecOps-End-to-End-Project/Readme.md

    - **Name**: Enter a name for the repository (e.g., `docker-hosted`).
    - Allow anonymous Docker pull: Enable this option if needed.

-4. Save the Configuration.
+4. Click on `create repository`.

-## Managing Credentials in HashiCorp Vault
+## Securely Managing Credentials with HashiCorp Vault

-### Storing Credentials in Vault
+### Storing and Accessing Credentials in Vault

 #### 1. Enable the KV Secrets Engine
 Ensure the KV secrets engine is enabled in Vault to securely store credentials.